 - Can't Drop the Hero: It is impossible to drop Maxim out of your party (unless you use a cheating device).

 - Check-Point Starvation: There are no save points in the Ancient Cave at all!
 It will take at least 10 hours to reach the bottom floor in a single sitting.
 This is assuming everyone in your party is already geared completely with blue chest items at the beginning of the run.
 And hope you don't get wiped on the 98th floor...

 - Depending on your viewpoint of what "Ancient Cave" is, you might consider Providence a form of checkpoint, since nobody beats Ancient Cave in one run.
 There are many checkpoints and it takes a long time.
 Spatially the Ancient Cave contains no checkpoints, but Ancient Cave transcends space as a dungeon that requires multiple entries over time.

-- Disc One Nuke: Depending on your luck, you can get equipment from the blue chests that far outstrips what you can find when you first tackle the Ancient Cave.
-Particularly lucky players may even get the Gades Sword, which can make several early dungeons easy.
+- Disc-One Nuke: Depending on your luck, you can get equipment from the blue chests that far outstrips what you can find when you first tackle the Ancient Cave.
+Particularly lucky players may even get the Gades Blade, which can make several early dungeons easy.